OrchardCMS/OrchardDoc/Documentation/Configuring-email.markdown

 ![Orchard CMS Messaging modules](../Upload/Messaging/Email-Settings-Updated.PNG)

 And that's it!
 Well, mostly...
 Orchard is capable of sending emails now but how do we tell it to send email?
-There's different reasons when it would be desirable for emails to be sent, one such reason would be when a new message is received from a sites 'Contact Us' page.
+There's different reasons when it would be desirable for emails to be sent, one such reason would be when a new message is received from a site's *Contact Us* page.
 Read how to create a [custom form](/Creating-Custom-Forms "Custom Forms Module") and have Orchard send an email.